as7rum/get_weather/README.md

 ## Last word

 Have a success!
 See you.

-Let's bring this world to the Horizon.
+`Let's bring this world to the Horizon!`